apache/airflow/docs/apache-airflow-providers-amazon/executors/batch-executor.rst

 There are 3 steps involved in getting a Batch Executor to work in Apache Airflow:

-1. Creating a database that Airflow and the tasks running executed by Batch can connect to.
+1. Creating a database that Airflow and the tasks executed by Batch can connect to.

 2. Creating and configuring Batch resources that can run tasks from Airflow.